-For the past several years I’ve used CoSchedule to help market my blog posts.
+I’ve enjoyed using CoSchedule to help market my blog posts, overseas trips, and membership website.
 I’ll be honest.
 At first, I doubted the benefits of spending money each month to do what I could do myself.
-But I quickly realized that time is worth more than money when I was spending up to 30 minutes a day scheduling posts and re-posts on social media.
-As a busy blogger, I have little time for fussing with the back end of my blog.
-I prefer writing and putting marketing on autopilot.
+But I quickly realized that time is worth more than money when I was spending up to 30+ minutes a day scheduling posts and re-posts on social media.
+As a busy entrepreneur, I have little time for fussing with the back end of my web sites.
+I prefer putting marketing on autopilot.

 CoSchedule has helped me do that.
 Here’s how.